 Summer should be a stress-free time for parents and kids.
 Let our Summer Meal Program help.
-The Summer Meals Program is available all summer long, M-F from 12pm-1pm!
+The Summer Meals Program is available all summer long, M-F from 12:00 pm-1: 00 pm*!

 Our LUNCH program is open to ALL kids and teens 18 and under.
 FREE, healthy meals are available at meal sites across the Gallatin Valley.
 We offer a safe, supervised location where your kids and teens can stay active and spend time with friends while enjoying healthy meals.

-While feeding children is the top priority of the Summer Meal Program, programming and activities is what keeps children coming back.
+While feeding children is the top priority of the Summer Meal Program, programming and activities are what keeps children coming back.
 This takes volunteers–and lots of them–especially in June, July, and August.
 Volunteers can help with basics like transporting food, meal service at a site–they also plan and do educational or recreational activities with the children.
-Visit www.cafebozeman.org for more details.

-The Summer Food Service Program (SFSP) runs throughout the summer months providing FREE meals to all kids and teen 18 and under; The Gallatin Valley Food Bank/Community Cafe is the local sponsor for the State Office of Public Instruction to provide this program in Gallatin County.
+The Summer Food Service Program (SFSP) runs throughout the summer months providing FREE meals to all kids and teen 18 and under; The Gallatin Valley Food Bank is the local sponsor for the State Office of Public Instruction to provide this program in Gallatin County.

 In accordance with federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 To file a complaint of discrimination, write USDA, Director, Office of Civil rights, 1400 Independence Avenue, SW, Washington, DC 20250-9410, or call (800) 795-3272 (voice) or (202) 720-6382 (TTY).
 USDA is an equal opportunity provider and employer.

-The Summer Meals Program and Community Cafe are brought to you by the Human Resource Development Council
+The Summer Meals Program is brought to you by the Human Resource Development Council